-As an anchor and reporter for Denver7, Marc Stewart's experiences have taken him across the country and around the world.
-Marc joined Denver7 in December 2009.
+As an anchor and reporter, Marc Stewart's experiences have taken him across the country and around the world.

-Since arriving at KMGH-TV, Stewart has reported extensively from the Aurora movie theater shooting, the Four Mile Canyon fire, the Black Forest fire and the epic floods in 2013.
+Since arriving at Denver7 in 2009, Stewart has reported extensively from the Aurora movie theater shooting, the Four Mile Canyon fire, the Black Forest fire and the epic floods in 2013.
 He also conducted one-on-one interviews with President Obama and Governor Romney during the 2012 election.

-Marc's assignments have also included travel to Ajijic, Mexico to cover a murder case involving a high profile family from Nashville.
-He's also covered the on-going issues along the United States/Mexico border.
+Marc's assignments have included travel to Ajijic, Mexico to cover a murder case involving a high profile family from Nashville, and he's covered the on-going issues along the United States-Mexico border.
 Marc has also covered military training and wartime readiness at Ft.
-Irwin in the Mojave Desert.
-Other assignments include covering the presidential debates in 2008 and the UAW auto negotiations in Detroit.
+Irwin in the Mojave Desert in addition to covering the presidential debates in 2008 and the UAW auto negotiations in Detroit.

 In June 2001, he spent two weeks traveling throughout Germany and Belgium on a fellowship from the Radio/TV News Directors Foundation.